a better way to engage

 Core drivers of behaviour

 Gamification taps into psychological, emotional and social drivers.
 Just as video games and other games elicit positive psychological states, gamification triggers the same limbic system in the brain and releases ‘feel-good’ hormones like dopamine.
-There are many psychological theories underpinning gamification.
-These 8 drivers are a useful way to summarise the key human motivations.
+There are many psychological theories underpinning gamification, including Self-Determination Theory, Reiss drivers of motivation, and Mazlow's Hierarchy of Needs.
+These 7 core needs s are a useful way to summarise the key human motivations.